xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT2040"/>MT2040: Default HttpMessageHandler setter failed processing `...`.

 Something unexpected occured when trying to set the default `HttpMessageHandler` for the application.
-Please file a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 ### <a name="MT2050"/>MT2050: Code Remover failed processing `...`.

 Something unexpected occured when trying to remove code from BCL shipping with the application.
-Please file a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 ### <a name="MT2060"/>MT2060: Sealer failed processing `...`.

 Something unexpected occured when trying to seal types or methods (final) or when devirtualizing some methods.
 The assembly causing the issue is named in the error message.
-To fix this issue the assembly will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+To fix this issue the assembly will need to be provided in a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 ### <a name="MT2070"/>MT2070: Metadata Reducer failed processing `...`.

 Something unexpected occured when trying to reduce the metadata from the application.
 The assembly causing the issue is named in the error message.
-To fix this issue the assembly will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+To fix this issue the assembly will need to be provided in a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 ### <a name="MT2080"/>MT2080: MarkNSObjects failed processing `...`.

 Something unexpected occured when trying to mark `NSObject` subclasses from the application.
 The assembly causing the issue is named in the error message.
-To fix this issue the assembly will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+To fix this issue the assembly will need to be provided in a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 ### <a name="MT2090"/>MT2090: Inliner failed processing `...`.

 Something unexpected occured when trying to inline code from the application.
 The assembly causing the issue is named in the error message.
-In order to fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+In order to fix this issue the assembly will need to be provided in a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 <!-- MT21xx: more linker errors -->

 ### <a name="MT2100"/>MT2100: Smart Enum Conversion Preserver failed processing `...`.

 Something unexpected occured when trying to mark the conversion methods for smart enums from the application.
 The assembly causing the issue is named in the error message.
-In order to fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+In order to fix this issue the assembly will need to be provided in a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 ### <a name="MT2101"/>MT2101: Can't resolve the reference '\*', referenced from the method '\*' in '*'.

 An invalid assembly reference was encountered when processing the method mentioned in the error message.

 The assembly causing the issue is named in the error message.
-To fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+To fix this issue the assembly will need to be provided in a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 ### <a name="MT2102"/>MT2102: Error processing the method '\*' in the assembly '\*': *

 Something unexpected occured when trying to mark the method mentioned in the error message.

 The assembly causing the issue is named in the error message.
-To fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+To fix this issue the assembly will need to be provided in a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 ### <a name="MT2103"/>MT2103: Error processing assembly '\*': *

 An unexpected error occured when processing an assembly.

 The assembly causing the issue is named in the error message.
-In order to fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+In order to fix this issue the assembly will need to be provided in a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 ### <a name="MT2104"/>MT2104: Unable to link assembly '{0}' as it is mixed-mode.